Devin Nunes: Role in Trump–Russia investigation

-On April 6, 2017, Nunes temporarily stepped aside from leading the Russia investigation while the Office of Congressional Ethics investigated whether he had "made unauthorized disclosures of classified information, in violation of House Rules, law, regulations, or other standards of conduct" in his March press conference.
+On April 6, 2017, Nunes temporarily stepped aside from leading the Russia investigation while the House Ethics Committee investigated whether he had "made unauthorized disclosures of classified information, in violation of House Rules, law, regulations, or other standards of conduct" in his March press conference.
 He called the charges "entirely false and politically motivated".
-On April 12, 2017, sources from both the Republican and the Democratic parties said the original documents Nunes cited did not support Trump's claims that the Obama administration acted illegally or unusually.

-In May 2017, Nunes unilaterally issued three subpoenas seeking documents about former Obama administration officials who requested the unmasking of Trump aides, which led to renewed accusations of colluding with the White House to undercut the Russia probe.

-According to Politico, in July 2017 an aide to Nunes secretly sent a pair of Republican staffers to London to contact Christopher Steele.
-The Los Angeles Times editorial board wrote that Nunes's involvement in the investigation was "threatening the credibility of the probe".
+On December 8, 2017, the Ethic Committee cleared Nunes of the allegations.
+In May 2017, Nunes issued three subpoenas seeking documents about former Obama administration officials who requested the unmasking of Trump aides, which led to renewed accusations of colluding with the White House to undercut the Russia probe.
+According to Politico, in July 2017 an aide to Nunes sent a pair of Republican staffers to London to contact Christopher Steele, though a congressional source said the aides were trying to contact Steele's lawyer, not Steele himself.

-In December 2017, the United States House Committee on Ethics closed its investigation into improper disclosure of classified information by Nunes; the co-chairs of the Committee stated: "The Committee does not determine whether information is or is not classified.
-In the course of this investigation, the Committee sought the analysis of Representative Nunes's statements by classification experts in the intelligence community.
-Based solely on the conclusion of these classification experts that the information Representative Nunes disclosed was not classified, the Committee will take no further action and considers this matter closed."
-In January 2018, The Atlantic cited three congressional sources describing that the Ethics Committee was never able to obtain the classified information it was investigating regarding Nunes's case.
-In February 2018, Nunes released a four-page memorandum alleging that the FBI's 2016 surveillance of Carter Page, a former member of the Trump campaign, was motivated by bias against Trump.
-Trump said the Nunes memo vindicated him.